 In the fast-moving-consumer-goods industry (FMCG), supply and demand must balance better to reduce food waste.
-All parts of the integrated value chain focus on producing, distributing, and delivering the right products to consumers in the right amount, at the right time and at the right place.
+All parts of the integrated value chain focus on producing, distributing, and delivering the right products to consumers in the right amount and at the right time and place.
 However, the major challenge is the insufficient sharing of data between the parties in the value chain.
 This gives poor conditions for predicting and making the right decisions.
 A better data foundation and increased transparency between all parties can reduce food waste.

 From a traditional point of view, the parties in the value chain have no interest in sharing knowledge with others.
 However, knowledge obliges.
 To meet the UN’s Sustainable Development Goal 12.3 of halving food waste and food losses in production and supply chains, we have to find alternative ways to share data and forecast consumer demand.

-Retailers have detailed information on their consumers' purchasing behavior through cash vouchers and customers' socioeconomic characteristics through loyalty cards.
-Price elasticity has a significant impact on customers' buying behavior but also the shop's floor plan and other marketing initiatives influence the buying behavior.
+Retailers have detailed information on their consumers' purchasing behavior through cash vouchers and their socioeconomic characteristics through loyalty cards.
+Price elasticity and substitution effects are relevant factors in the customers' buying behavior.
+This is also the case for the shop's floor plan and other marketing initiatives.

 The manufacturer, on the other hand, prepares demand forecasts on the basis of its customers' (i.e. retailers) sales history, sales orders, and marketing initiatives, potentially in collaboration with the retailer.
 Calendar activities, such as holidays, vacation time, events, etc., are also applied information.

 From a predictive analytics perspective, massive amounts of data exist.
 It's collected but not fully used by relevant parties in the value chain, and for this reason the entire ecosystem doesn't benefit.
-In order to significantly reduce food waste, existing data must be available to a greater extent and benefit from larger parts of the integrated value chain.
+In order to significantly reduce food waste, existing data must be available to a greater extent and be useful for larger parts of the integrated value chain.

 The challenge is to establish a constellation between the parties in the value chain, each contributing with data.
 By orchestrating a data foundation which can be shared between the parties in the value chain, they can optimize their own activities more accurately.